 - Too Dumb to Live: Thanks to his refusal to use his intellect, Ares is prone to making life-threatening choices even for an immortal.
-These include picking a fight with an insane Thor, driving Hercules mad with pain, making demands of the powerful sorcererss Morgan La Fey, repeatedly angering Zeus even when the latter is already pissed off, trusting Hera, underestimating Dr. Doom, trusting Norman Osborn, trying to fight The Sentry, failing to do even basic reconnaissanc or use of military tactics.
+These include picking a fight with an insane Thor, driving Hercules mad with pain, making demands of the powerful sorceress Morgan La Fey, repeatedly angering Zeus even when the latter is already pissed off, trusting Hera, underestimating Dr. Doom, trusting Norman Osborn, trying to fight The Sentry, failing to do even basic reconnaissance or use of military tactics.
 This has gotten him killed several times, brought near death require outside intervention other times, or only spared because his enemies are afraid of angering Zeus.

 - Unskilled, but Strong: Ares is an interesting version of this in that he is skilled and strong, but often foregoes skill in favor of brute strength.
-When he puts his mind to it he is a highly skilled warrior and not a half bad tactician.
+When he puts his mind to it he is a highly skilled warrior and not a half-bad tactician.
 However, he usually forsakes skill to rely on brute power and innate toughness.
-So he grabs whatever large weapon available and attacks head on.
+So he grabs whatever large weapon available and attacks head-on.
 This works great when he is facing opponents far weaker than him, but he often gets defeated by enemies on his level or even weaker because they outsmart him or bother to use fighting skills.

 - Wall of Weapons: Ares has one in his closet loaded with Earth weapons.
 Alexander also mentions weapons from different eras are kept on display in the Aaron household.

-- War Is Glorious: His viewpoint
+- War Is Glorious: His viewpoint.

 - War God: His Classical Mythology counterpart is the Trope Codifier.
 He takes this to the extreme when he chooses James Rhodes aka War Machine as his new champion, while James is on trial.

 - "Well Done, Son!"
 Guy: His envy for the respect Zeus has for Hercules is one reason he hates Hercules.
-Zeus in turn hates Ares for being a bloodthirsty war monger.
+Zeus in turn hates Ares for being a bloodthirsty warmonger.